 People like to make things black and white – how can you punish someone who was mentally ill.
 As I hope the above three points start to indicate there are a lot of reasons why we need accountability and consequences to people who infringe on other people rights – particularly when they take them completely away by killing them.

 My hope is we can begin to meaningfully talk about this topic before we crush any more victims families.
-In the meantime I can only express my deep sorrow to the McLean family and let then know we care.
+In the meantime, I can only express my deep sorrow to the McLean family and let them know we care.
 RIP Tim and may the system change to protect others in the future due to your murder.